 Environmental Economics and Policy, Energy Economics and Policy

 Ken’ichi Matsumoto graduated from Graduate School of Information, Production, and Systems, Waseda University and Graduate School of Policy Studies, Kwansei Gakuin University.
-He is currently Associate Professor at Graduate School of Fisheries and Environmental Sciences, Nagasaki University.
-Before joining Nagasaki University, he was JSPS Research Fellow (DC2 and PD), Research Associate at the National Institute for Environmental Studies, and Assistant Professor at the University of Shiga Prefecture.
+He is currently Associate Professor at Faculty of Economics, Toyo University.
+Before joining Nagasaki University, he was JSPS Research Fellow (DC2 and PD), Research Associate at the National Institute for Environmental Studies, Assistant Professor at the University of Shiga Prefecture, and Associate Professor at Nagasaki University.

 Energy economics, economics of natural disaster, resource economics, development economics